 What’s your Account Based Marketing (ABM) strategy, and how would you describe the relationship between your sales and marketing teams?
-In CallidusCloud Study of Sales and Marketing Sentiment survey, 84% of sales and marketing teams are misaligned, which means that the majority of B2B companies do not have a symbiotic relationship.
 While sales and marketing teams have the same goals to generate revenue, the two are often misaligned in how they perform analysis, and measure success differently.
 This misalignment can create a deeper divide between the two teams, and a work environment where both teams blame each other when goals are not met.
-So how can an effective account based marketing (ABM) strategy help create sales and marketing alignment so that selling can feel like a team sport?
+So how can an effective ABM strategy help create sales and marketing alignment so that selling can feel like a team sport?

 Part of what creates the marketing and sales divide is the perception of who is responsible for generating leads, how many, and so forth.
 Currently, according to SiriusDecisions Demand Waterfall, sales teams are responsible for 75% of demand creation, while marketing consistently generates 25% of leads.
 What does this mean?

 When a qualified lead moves through the sales funnel from SAL to SQL, a critical hand-off occurs from marketing generation and becomes the sales team’s responsibility, and sales is responsible for closing the deal.
 So how can marketers develop key ABM strategies to help the sales team fill their funnel?

 There are three major stages of the buying cycle, according to Hubspot.
 Leads need to become aware of your product or service, they then need to evaluate your offering to see if it’s the right fit for their company’s needs, and finally, prospects have to make their buying decision.
 So, with strategic content mapping, marketing teams can accelerate the buyer’s journey.
 What do marketers need to keep in mind when doing this?